 Plastic—a shortened form of the word thermoplastic, meaning polymeric materials that can be shaped and reshaped using heat—is one of the most ubiquitous objects of modern life.
 Just about everything we touch has plastic in it, from water bottles and cell phones to clothing and furniture.
 We find plastic in our computers, our plumbing pipes and our children’s toys.
 Even everyday items that don’t contain plastic, like stainless steel, glass or wood, are typically encased (and often shipped) in plastic packaging.

 Whether the end product of a supply chain is resins and pellets—the building blocks of nearly everything made of plastic—or a multi-component consumer good found on retail shelves, the color process is anything but simple for the plastics industry.
 The sheer variation across plastic materials is head-spinning: opaque, transparent, matte, high gloss, metallic, pearlescent and so on.
 Each has an impact on how a colorant can be applied and how it looks in the real world.
 What’s more, many plastics must coordinate color with disparate materials, like textiles or leather, to create a cohesive palette.
-(Think of the dashboard of your car or the interior of an airplane.)
+(Think of the interior of your car.)

 Adding to this complexity is the need to make accurate color decisions quickly and cost-effectively, even when suppliers and manufacturers are stationed half a world apart.
 Or in today’s climate, when workers are conducting business remotely from home offices scattered across the globe.

-Like the textile industry, the plastics industry operates via supply chains spanning multiple locations, requiring decision-makers to traverse continents in order to evaluate color samples in person.
+The plastics industry operates via supply chains spanning multiple locations, requiring decision-makers to traverse continents in order to evaluate color samples in person.
 Moving toward a digital color workflow can dramatically reduce the need for wasteful samples, cut down on unnecessary travel, alleviate painful bottlenecks and avoid costly delays.
-More than ever, at a time when home offices must operate as color command centers, color management requires precise equipment and flexible software to foster data-backed decisions from anywhere in the world, at any time.
+More than ever, color management requires precise equipment and flexible software to foster data-backed decisions from anywhere in the world, at any time.

 Top of mind for consumers and plastics manufacturers alike are the environmental implications of plastics production.
-The resurgence of single-use plastics during the pandemic has created fresh challenges from a sustainability perspective.
+A resurgence of single-use plastics has created fresh challenges from a sustainability perspective.
 But, is there a way to make plastics production less wasteful?
 There’s no question that portable spectrophotometers and color software solutions save time and money; these tools can also reduce the plastics industry’s impact on the environment.

 Perhaps most impactful, digitizing color means producing fewer physical samples, and fewer physical samples means less waste and less pollution from dyestuff.
 And, instead of hopping on a plane or shipping those samples overseas for evaluation—turning up the notch on fuel use and carbon emissions—plastics companies and manufacturers can communicate color decisions digitally, achieving greater accuracy while leaving behind a smaller carbon footprint.